tryton/trytond/doc/models.rst

   [('name', '=', 'Bob'),('age','>=', 20)]

-More complex clause can be made this way:
+More complex clauses can be made this way:

 .. highlight:: python